google/pik/simd/README.md

     automatic FLOPS counting, and "if/else branches" using lambda functions.
     It supports IBM Power8, but only provides float and double types.

-We are unaware of any existing vector libraries with support for safely bundling code targeting multiple instruction sets into the same binary (see HOWTO below).

 ### Overloaded function API

 Most C++ vector APIs rely on class templates.
 However, two PPC compilers